BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

 As you can see, it's up to the programmer to choose the right approach.
 There is a safer, but slower and more verbose way and there are methods less safe, but quicker.
 Just keep in mind, that exposing objects from BabylonJS to Vue and make them reactive in Vue is quite dangerous.
 You can end up with multiple canvas redraws in one tick.

-Now the we've learned how to control the scene from Vue, it can be very tempting to overuse this technique.
-Keep your data flow between Vue and BabylonJS at minimum and for example do not animate an object on the scene by setting it's properties from Vue every frame, create a method on the scene instead, let's call it `animateMeshVisibility(name, from, to, duration)` and call this method from Vue once to start the animation.
+Now that we've learned how to control the scene from Vue, it can be very tempting to overuse this technique.
+Keep your data flow between Vue and BabylonJS at minimum and for example do not animate an object on the scene by setting its properties from Vue every frame, create a method on the scene instead, let's call it `animateMeshVisibility(name, from, to, duration)` and call this method from Vue once to start the animation.

 ## Where to go next?